spettyial/SOST-Second-Order-Subdomain-Takeover-TOOL/README.md

 Second-Order Subdomain Takeover refers to a security issue where a subdomain is not directly vulnerable, but it is indirectly referenced by other applications or websites in a way that allows exploitation after an attacker takes control of it.
 <h2>🧠 How is it different from regular subdomain takeover?</h2>

-  Regular Subdomain Takeover: The vulnerable subdomain is actively pointing (via CNAME or A record) to a third-party service (e.g., GitHub, Heroku) that is not claimed.
+  <b>Regular Subdomain Takeover:</b> The vulnerable subdomain is actively pointing (via CNAME or A record) to a third-party service (e.g., GitHub, Heroku) that is not claimed.
 Anyone can claim it and host content.

-  Second-Order Subdomain Takeover: The vulnerable subdomain might not even appear in a browser or website, but it’s referenced in places like:
+  <b>Second-Order Subdomain Takeover:</b> The vulnerable subdomain might not even appear in a browser or website, but it’s referenced in places like:

         script-src, iframe, img, style, or API calls (XHR/fetch) inside HTML/JS